mikechalmers/shopify-multitool/README.md

 # Shopify Cart Tools

-A Chrome extension that provides developer tools for inspecting and managing Shopify cart data on storefronts.
+A Chrome extension that provides developer tools for inspecting and managing Shopify cart and product data on storefronts.

 ## Features

+### Cart Tools
 - **View Cart Summary** - See item count and total price at a glance
-- **Log Cart to Console** - Output formatted cart data to your browser's developer console
+- **Log Cart to Console** - Output formatted cart data to your browser's developer console with item table
 - **Copy Cart JSON** - Copy the complete cart object to your clipboard for analysis
+- **Remove Attributes** - Clear all cart-level attributes with one click
 - **Empty Cart** - Clear all items from the cart with one click

+### Product Tools (on product pages)
+- **Log Product to Console** - Output formatted product data with variant table
+- **Copy Product JSON** - Copy complete product data to clipboard for analysis

+### Smart Features
+- Automatically detects page context and shows relevant tools
+- Supports localized URLs (e.g., `/en/products/handle`)
+- Supports collection URLs (e.g., `/collections/summer/products/handle`)
+- Per-button loading indicators for visual feedback
+- Comprehensive error messages with specific troubleshooting context
+- Screen reader accessible with ARIA live regions

 ## Installation